 Jaibalito, Santa Catarina Palopó, San Antonio Palopó, Tzununa, Santiago Atitlán, Santa Clara, San Pablo, and San Juan La Laguna — all of these smaller, endearing towns have something to offer.

-That said, I hope you enjoyed reading this post with my recommendations on top things to do in Lake Atitlan!
 I know that your Lake Atitlan itinerary will be packed and full of adventure with this ultimate bucket list!

 Share this Lake Atitlan bucket list on Pinterest!